sif332/web-chat-frontend/README.md

 ### Database
-I use PostgreSQL as the database. user_room is a weak entity that its primary key relied on user_id and room_id (the combination of them is unique.)
+I use PostgreSQL as the database. user_room is a weak entity that its primary key relied on user_id and room_id (the combination of them is unique).
 !["Database"](https://i.imgur.com/13YP1nv.png)

 ### Future Improvements